FergusLabs/Smart-Room-Controller/README.md

 ## Details

-This device will use componets.
+This device will use the following components:

+*teensy3.2

 ## Summary